laurelherting/lmh-headspace/AWS/services.md

     * Create bucket policy that allows cross-account access.
     * Turn on CloudTrail in other accounts and use bucket in the paying account.

-Consolidated Billing allows you to get volume discounts on all your accounts.
+* Consolidated Billing allows you to get volume discounts on all your accounts.

-Unused reserved EC2 instances are applied across the group.
+* Unused reserved EC2 instances are applied across the group.

+* Service Control Polcies are created in AWS Organizations

 ### Support Packages
     basic-free